sindresorhus/ky/readme.md

 In contrast to `ky.create()`, `ky.extend()` inherits defaults from its parent.

+You can pass headers as a `Headers` instance or a plain object.

 You can remove a header with `.extend()` by passing the header with an `undefined` value.

-You can pass a `Headers` instance or a plain object.

 ```js
 import ky from 'ky';